ontio/OEPs/OEPS/OEP-78.md

 pub fn transfer_withdraw(from: &Address, key: &[u8], amt: U128) -> bool
 ```

-Delete the specified authorized address according to TokenTemplateId
+The buyer pays the fee and sends the fee directly to the data owner.

 | Parameter | Type | Description|
 |-----------|-------|-----------|